 The initial setup of the AC403 can be challenging, but the everyday use of the parent unit is far simpler.
 However, it can take time and the manual to figure things out.

 This monitor is fairly straightforward once you familiarize yourself with the features and setup process.
 Angelcare suppliesuseful user videos in case you get stuck or need an assist.
 Initially, we found the parent unit somewhat confusing, but once you have the unit set, there isn't much to consider on a day-to-day basis.

 You need to turn the nursery sensor on the AC403 off before you remove your little one from the bed to avoid the alarm going off.

-Set up of the AC403 sensor pad is similar to any sensor pad monitor including the Babysense 7.
+Set up of the AC403 sensor pad is similar to any sensor pad monitor.
 The surface under the mattress must be firm with minimal flex to avoid false alarms and for the unit to function properly.
 Angelcare has a potential accessory wooden board you can use if your crib doesn't have a firm surface for the mattress to sit on.
 The sensor pad is placed under the mattress and the wires from the pad are routed to the nursery unit.
-Be sure to route the wires out of baby's reach to avoid potential injury or death related to strangulation.
+Be sure to route the wires out of the baby's reach to avoid potential injury or death related to strangulation.
 Angelcare recommends placing the nursery unit at least 39" from the crib.

 The tic feature on the AC403 gives you peace of mind that the unit is working and the parent and nursery devices are connected.

 The AC403 is not easy to transport making it a poor choice if you want to travel with it.
 It has multiple parts and requires more time to set up and a somewhat specialized crib and mattress set up.
 On the upside, most parents feel less worried about monitoring little ones because you are usually sharing a room.